ishwarchandratiwari/go-bitcoiin-mac/README.md

 You can also run ```sudo cp ./build/bin/bitcoiinGo /usr/local/bin/bitcoiinGo``` and then run ```bitcoiinGo``` from any directory.

+BitcoiinGo client will now start downloading blocks.
+Wait till your node synchronises with the network to start activities such as mining.
 ## Build instructions for Windows

 The Chocolatey package manager provides an easy way to get the required build tools installed.
 If you don't have chocolatey yet, follow the instructions on https://chocolatey.org to install it first.